-At May 3, 2015, we had a valuation allowance of \$871 against our deferred tax assets.
-The ultimate realization of our deferred tax assets is dependent on the generation of future taxable income during periods in which temporary differences become deductible.
-In assessing the realizability of our deferred tax assets, at May 3, 2015 we considered whether it is more likely than not that some or all of the deferred tax assets will not be realized.
+At August 2, 2015, we had a valuation allowance of \$848 against our deferred tax assets.
+The ultimate realization of our deferred tax assets is dependent on the generation of future taxable income in the jurisdiction and during periods in which temporary differences become deductible.
+In assessing the realizability of our deferred tax assets, we considered whether it is more likely than not that some or all of the deferred tax assets will not be realized.
 Based on the level of recent historical taxable income; consistent generation of annual taxable income, and estimations of future taxable income we have concluded that it is more likely than not that we will realize the federal tax benefits associated with our deferred tax assets.
 We assessed the realizability of the deferred tax assets associated with state taxes, foreign taxes and uncertain tax positions and have concluded that it is more likely than not that we will realize only a portion of these benefits.
 Accordingly, we have established a valuation allowance to reduce those deferred tax assets to an amount which we believe will ultimately be realized.
-During the first quarter 2015, as a result of our assessment, we reduced our previously established valuation allowance by \$60.

-As of May 3, 2015, we had remaining available \$3,273 federal tax credit carryovers, including \$3,210 of general business credits and \$63 of AMT credit carryovers, and \$39,619 of state net operating loss carry forwards.
+As of August 2, 2015, we had \$1,885 remaining available federal tax credit carryovers, including \$1,822 of general business credits and \$63 of Alternative Minimum Tax ("AMT") credit carryovers, and \$43,156 of state net operating loss carryforwards.
 There is a 20 year carry-forward on general business credits and AMT credits can be carried forward indefinitely.
-The general business credits do not begin to expire until 2030 and are expected to be utilized in 2015 based on current enacted tax laws.
-As of May 3, 2015, we have no federal net operating loss carry forwards.
+The general business credits do not begin to expire until 2030 and are expected to be utilized in fiscal 2015 based on current enacted tax laws.
+As of August 2, 2015, we have no federal net operating loss carryforwards.
 Generally, state net operating losses can be carried forward 20 years.
-State net operating loss carry forwards do not begin to expire until 2024.
-As of May 3, 2015, we could not conclude that it was more likely than not that all of our state net operating loss carry forwards, when considered on a state by state basis, will be fully utilized prior to their expiration.
-Included in our total valuation allowance is \$672 related to state net operating losses that may not be realized.
+State net operating loss carryforwards do not begin to expire until 2024.
+As of August 2, 2015, we could not conclude that it was more likely than not that all of our state net operating loss carryforwards, when considered on a state by state basis, will be fully utilized prior to their expiration.
+Included in our total valuation allowance is \$646 related to state net operating losses that may not be realized.

-As of May 3, 2015 and May 4, 2014, the accrued interest and penalties on the unrecognized tax benefits were \$355 and \$322, respectively, excluding any related income tax benefits.
-The Company recorded accrued interest related to the unrecognized tax benefits and penalties as a component of the provision for income taxes recognized in the Consolidated Statements of Comprehensive Income.
+As of August 2, 2015 and August 3, 2014, the accrued interest and penalties on the unrecognized tax benefits were \$371 and \$308, respectively, excluding any related income tax benefits.
+The Company recorded accrued interest related to the unrecognized tax benefits and penalties as a component of the provision for income taxes recognized in the Consolidated Statements of Comprehensive Income (Loss).